International Menopause Society

 Third parties working on our behalf

-we may pass your information to our third-party service providers, suppliers’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example, to process any donations to International Menopause Society and send you mailings through the post).
+We may pass your information to our third-party service providers, suppliers’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example, to process any donations to International Menopause Society and send you mailings through the post).
 We would like to point out that when we use these third parties, we disclose only the personal information that is necessary to deliver the services and we have a contract in place that requires them to keep your information secure and prevents them for using it for their own direct marketing purposes.
 Please be assured that your data will not be processed by these third parties for any other reason than the one stated above unless you have requested us to do so, or we are required to do so by law, for example, for the purposes of prevention of fraud or other crime or any other requirement by law.

 Data protection law requires us to rely on one or more lawful basis for processing your personal information.
 Please see the following lawful grounds International Menopause Society use and believe are relevant and lawful under data protection laws:

 Where you have provided specific Consent to use your personal information in a certain way, such as to send you information through an email, telephone marketing or by text.
+We do not use your consent to process your data for membership purposes.

 Where it is necessary to achieve our and others’ objectives as an organisation with reason.
 (As long as what the information is used for is fair and does not duly impact your rights).
 A few examples of when International Menopause Society uses Legitimate Interest as a charitable organisation in pursuit of our aims and objectives would be: